vinaygwd/AWS-Inventory/README.md

 # AWS-Inventory
 AWS Scripts

-Scripts are executable in jyupter notebook
+Scripts are executable in Jupyter Notebook